makandra/capybara-lockstep/README.md

 Check if your application satisfies all requirements for capybara-lockstep:

 - Capybara 2 or higher.
-- Your Capybara driver must use [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver/). capybara-headless deactivates itself for any other driver.
+- Your Capybara driver must use [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver/). capybara-lockstep deactivates itself for any other driver.
 - This gem was only tested with a Selenium-controlled Chrome browser.
 [Chrome in headless mode](https://makandracards.com/makandra/492109-running-capybara-tests-in-headless-chrome) is recommended, but not required.
 - This gem was only tested with Rails, but there's no Rails dependency.